 There are other methods of removing the affected cervical tissue, including large loop excision of the transformation zone (LLETZ).

-LEEP allows the doctor to retain an intact specimen to test later, but sometimes this doesn’t occur as planned – the sample may end up too burnt to test or the lesions are hidden from access.
+LEEP allows the doctor to retain an intact specimen for later testing, but sometimes this doesn’t occur as planned – the sample may end up too damaged to test, or the lesions may are inaccessible.

 Reasons why a LEEP excision may be performed: